kristapsdz/dblg/README.md

 will want to be filled in with blog content, which they can do by including the JavaScript file [blog.js](blog.js) and having an HTML element with identifier `blog` filled-in as in the reference.
 Your page will then invoke the script when desired.
+A static version of blog front-end, [blog-static.xml](blog-static.xml), is provided (though it must be configured by the administrator) to have static blog content.
+The latter is required if you want your blog spidered.
+I use both: one for "blog" front matter and the other for permanent-link articles.

 This tool is still under development, as is its documentation.
 For a view of it working, see my [diving blog](https://divelog.blue).